-Agreed by the Governing Body:
+Agreed by the Governing Body: December 2019

-Date of review: September 2020
+Date of review: December 2020

-Name & position:
+Name & position: Derek Darlington - Chair of Governors

-Signed:
+Signed: D. Downigton

 Halewood Academy takes great pride in its Pastoral care.
-Each year group is led by a nonteaching Pastoral Team - both the Progress Leader and Progress Assistant are non-teachers so they are available at all times in the school day.
+Each year group is led by a non-teaching Pastoral Team - both the Progress Leader and Progress Assistant are non-teachers so they are available at all times in the school day.
 This is extremely important as it allows each team the time to need to look after their year group and to monitor standards of behaviour.
-Each key stage is assigned a Senior Leader who works alongside the team.
+Each year group is assigned a Senior Leader who works alongside the team.